46breean/Oreo-Raspberry-Fudge/README.md

 ## Project Report and Poster

-You can refer to our project report and poster for more information on our system.
+Refer to our project report and poster for more information on our system.

 [(Coming soon!)](https://www.dsta.gov.sg/staticfile/ydsp/projects/index.html)